 ] --- # Systems Software Security Landscape .leftcol[ - Systems software also integrate components that are **security-critical** - Cannot continue to see modern systems software as monolithic pieces of trust - Need to bring isolation and privilege reduction **within applications** - Achieved with **software compartmentalisation** ] .rightcol[

-] --- # Software Compartmentalisation - Software compartmentalisation **decompose software into lesser-privileged components that only have access to what they need to do their job** - Different from other approaches: acknowledge there will be bugs and exploits, try to limit their impact
+] --- # Software Compartmentalisation - Software compartmentalisation **decompose software into lesser-privileged components (*compartments*) that only have access to what they need to do their job** - Different from other defences: acknowledge there will be bugs and exploits, try to limit their impact

---- # Software Compartmentalisation - Software compartmentalisation **decompose software into lesser-privileged components that only have access to what they need to do their job** - Different from other approaches: acknowledge there will be bugs and exploits, try to limit their impact
+--- # Software Compartmentalisation - Software compartmentalisation **decompose software into lesser-privileged components (*compartments*) that only have access to what they need to do their job** - Different from other defences: acknowledge there will be bugs and exploits, try to limit their impact

 ] --- # Compartmentalisation in a Nutshell Basic steps for compartmentalisation: .leftlargecol[ 1.
 Establish a **compartmentalisation policy**: decide what part of the target software goes into what compartment ] .rightsmallcol[

 ] --- # Compartmentalisation in a Nutshell Basic steps for compartmentalisation: .leftlargecol[ 1.
 Establish a **compartmentalisation policy**: decide what part of the target software goes into what compartment 2.
-Use **compartmentalisation abstractions** to indicate in the code compartments boundaries, private/shared data, establish communication between compartments, and secure interfaces ] .rightsmallcol[
+Use **compartmentalisation abstractions** to indicate in the code compartments boundaries, private/shared data and resources, to establish communication between compartments, and to secure interfaces ] .rightsmallcol[

 ] --- # Compartmentalisation in a Nutshell Basic steps for compartmentalisation: .leftlargecol[ 1.
 Establish a **compartmentalisation policy**: decide what part of the target software goes into what compartment 2.
-Use **compartmentalisation abstractions** to indicate in the code compartments boundaries, private/shared data, establish communication between compartments, and secure interfaces 3.
+Use **compartmentalisation abstractions** to indicate in the code compartments boundaries, private/shared data and resources, to establish communication between compartments, and to secure interfaces 3.
 At runtime have an **isolation mechanism** enforce the partitioning between compartments ] .rightsmallcol[

 ] --- # Enforcing Isolation